Comment on page

-To enable the Splunk Topology integration and begin collecting component and relation data from your Splunk instance, the Splunk Topology check must be configured on StackState Agent V2.
+To enable the Splunk topology integration and begin collecting component and relation data from your Splunk instance, the Splunk topology check must be configured on StackState Agent V1.
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

-- 1.Edit the StackState Agent V2 check configuration file:
+- 1.Edit the StackState Agent V1 configuration file

 - 2.Under instances, add details of your Splunk instance:

 - url - The URL of your Splunk instance.

 - ignore_saved_search_errors - Set to

 falseto return an error if one of the configured saved searches does not exist.
 Default